jtonic/handson-jpa2/readme.md

     Solutions:

-2. A solution to pass from client an InputStream and getting back an InputStream (sounds strange, I know) and Hibernate/DB use Blob.
+2. A solution to pass from client an getting back an InputStream, and , behind the scene Hibernate/DB use Blob

     Solutions